 Is 7 Days In Las Vegas Too Long?

 Most people will find 7 days in Las Vegas to be too long.
 If you’re drinking every night, you’ll definitely start to feel hungover by the end of the week.
-Also, gambling loses can start to mount up after a full 7 days.
+Also, losses during gambling can start to mount up after a full 7 days.
 No matter how lucky you are, casino games are designed with a house edge.
 That means the more you play, the more likely you are to lose.

 There are only so many attractions to see.
 And if you’re spending money on bottle service or shopping for shoes every day, you will max out your credit card at some point.
 It may be a good idea to limit your downside by only staying in town for a few days at a time.

-Best Time To Visit Las Vegas
+Best Time To Visit Las Vegas – When to Book Your Stay

 Las Vegas is also really popular during Halloween and New Years.
 However, I would strongly advise against visiting during those times since prices are ridiculous.